Raja Ampat: it’s a name hushed on the lips of scuba fanatics and marine scientists alike.

-Diving in Raja Ampat is a unique experience – it’s perhaps the easiest place on the planet to frequently see manta rays in high numbers and is also home to rare endemic species such as the tasselled wobbegong shark!
+Scuba Diving Raja Ampat is a unique experience – it’s one of the best places in the world to see high numbers of reef sharks and manta rays and is also home to rare endemic species such as the tasselled wobbegong shark!

-As well as diving, there are other truly unique experiences to be had here.
-Swimming in lakes filled with non-stinging jellyfish, witnessing the stunning cliff islands of the northern region and visiting traditional villages are all on the cards if you plan your Raja Ampat diving trip right.
+As well as diving, there are other truly unique experiences to be had here: Swimming in lakes filled with non-stinging jellyfish, witnessing the stunning cliff islands of the northern region and traditional village visits are all on the cards.

 Attention!
 When referring to the regions of Raja Ampat, this is in relation to the various islands and areas that are within close proximity to each other and subsequently are often combined into itineraries by dive operators.